cakerawala/.github/profile/README.md

 - [The POC repository](https://github.com/cakerawala/proofs-of-concept)
 - [How to submit your POC to Cakerawala](https://github.com/cakerawala/proofs-of-concept/blob/main/README.md)

 Cakerawala discusses the latest advancements in technology and explores innovative ideas in software engineering.
-By contributing to our community, you'll build a strong reputation and make an impact in the real world.
+We urge members to take part, make contributions, and help shape the community.

 ### Who are we?